Chronic Wasting Disease: Can Science Save Our Dear Deer?

 What’s in a name?
-Chronic wasting disease sounds ominous, too descriptive for comfort, almost impolite in its directness.
+Chronic wasting disease, or CWD, sounds ominous, too descriptive for comfort, almost impolite in its directness.
 It is, in fact, a truthful name for a disease and a real threat to North America’s cervids.

 “Big game like deer and elk are valued by people for food, and they’re culturally important to tribal communities and hunters in North America,” said Bryan Richards, emerging disease coordinator at the USGS National Wildlife Health Center.
 “Cervids are also intrinsically valuable.
 That’s why we care about this disease.”